fyrchik/neofs-dev-env/docs/http_gate.md

 Image version label to use for containers.

-If you want to use locally built image, just set it's label here.
+If you want to use locally built image, just set its label here.
 Instead of pulling from DockerHub, the local image will be used.

-### HTTP_GW_IMAGE=nspccdev/neofs-http-gw
+### HTTP_GW_IMAGE=truecloudlab/frostfs-http-gw

 Image label prefix to use for containers.